Thursday, August 22, 2019

 Shawnee town of Wakatomika (destroyed in August of 1774) goods including a possible limestone "Micmac" pipe bowl and what is likely a French trade fusil lock and rammer pipe from Dresden Ohio.

-In addition to a 1753 reference to a Shawnee black buffalo hair "string for tying of slaves", a possible 1790 reference to a Shawnee quilled tumpline or hoppis from "Incidents attending the capture, detention, and ransom of Charles Johnston of Virginia" (the war party in question was "fifty-four Indians, consisting chiefly of Shawanese and Cherokees") is discussed in RS Stephenson's excellent article The Decorative Art of Securing Captives in the Eastern Woodlands.
+In addition to a July 26, 1753 Pennsylvania Gazette reference to a Shawnee black buffalo hair "string for tying of slaves", a possible 1790 reference to a Shawnee quilled tumpline or hoppis from "Incidents attending the capture, detention, and ransom of Charles Johnston of Virginia" (the war party in question was "fifty-four Indians, consisting chiefly of Shawanese and Cherokees") is discussed in RS Stephenson's excellent article The Decorative Art of Securing Captives in the Eastern Woodlands.
+The 1753 reference appears to be the same incident reported in the London Public Advertiser, as quoted in Cherokee Power by Ray although this time adding "a bit of Black Wampum, Cords for tying slaves when made prisoners, a cross of silver, and several bracelets of the Same metal."

 A Journal of two visits made to some nations of Indians on the west side of the River Ohio, in the years 1772 and 1773" by David Jones available here, mentions the ceremonial use of false face masks and turtle shell rattles among the Shawnee.